Biomedical Advanced Research and Development Authority (BARDA)

 The ORISE Research Participation Program has announced new fellowship opportunities at the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response within the U.S. Department of Health and Human Services (HHS).

-Below are specific opportunities available at BARDA.
+Below are specific opportunities for Graduates available at BARDA.

-Division of Chemical, Biological, Radiological, and Nuclear (CBRN) Countermeasures
+Division of Chemical, Biological, Radiological, and Nuclear (CBRN) Countermeasures Vaccine Branch

 Antivirals and Antitoxins Branch

 The Antivirals and Antitoxins Branch is focused on the development of therapeutic medical countermeasures that can be used to respond to public health emergencies caused by Anthrax, Botulinum, Smallpox, and selected filoviruses, including Ebola, Marburg, and Sudan viruses.
 The selected fellow will join a group of experienced scientists tasked with managing a portfolio of complex advanced research and development initiatives to augment and improve on existing capabilities and fulfill unmet needs across the Branch’s threat space.
-The fellow’s activities will align closely with those of existing personnel in order to provide the fellow with an in-depth understanding of all aspects of medical countermeasure development, including manufacturing, nonclinical, clinical and regulatory components.
-Primary activities of fellows will include literature reviews, market research, portfolio evaluation, communication with interagency and industry partners, and program management, each of which will be tailored to the selected fellow’s experience level while remaining true to the intent of the opportunity and allowing for growth.
+Current active areas of interest in the Branch include small molecule antivirals with efficacy against filoviruses and, ideally, other RNA viruses.

 Radiological/Nuclear Countermeasures Branch